sumcoinlabs/docs/app/assets/docs/010-mining.md

 ## Mining Confirmations

-Once a block has been mined, 520 blocks must be passed for the mining to be confirmed.
-This is roughly 3.61 days of time.
+Once a block has been mined, 100 blocks must be passed for the mining to be confirmed.
+This is roughly 1.5 hours of time.

 ---